Dash McKinley: Storylines

-Season 6

-In the official sixth season of Blue Heelers, Dash quickly found herself pursuing relationships with the new members, eventually falling to her knees over the idea of fulfilling the future needs as a hopeful co-detective alongside the upper-ranked PJ.
+In the sixth season of Blue Heelers, Dash quickly found herself pursuing relationships with the new members, eventually falling to her knees over the idea of fulfilling the future needs as a hopeful co-detective alongside the upper-ranked PJ.
 This idea was first prompted upon the orders of Inspector Monica Draper, who at the time appeared to have a serious personality clash with rising rank ' Taylor '.
 This would soon give McKinley her very first chance, submitting herself towards the idolised career choice.
 Unfortunately in doing this, McKinley's hopeful career would somewhat fall short and ironically come to a sudden end following the shocking death of her very close Mother.

 Reception

 For her portrayal of Dash, Walton won Most Popular New Talent at the 1997 Logie Awards.
-Following Dash's introduction, Robin Oliver of The Sydney Morning Herald said "The Heelers adroitly acquired a bit of popular silliness with the arrival of the good-looking, good-hearted young Dash (Tasma Walton), a walking disaster area who this week is sent on a burglary inquiry and is overcome with desire to own the victim's car."
+While viewing the character's debut, Rachel Browne of The Sydney Morning Herald observed that trouble follows Dash wherever she goes.
+Browne also wrote: "Dash is brazen and brash, everything the Pollyanna-ish Constable Maggie Doyle (Lisa McCune) is not.
+Expect some long-overdue fireworks."
+Browne's colleague Robin Oliver stated "The Heelers adroitly acquired a bit of popular silliness with the arrival of the good-looking, good-hearted young Dash (Tasma Walton), a walking disaster area who this week is sent on a burglary inquiry and is overcome with desire to own the victim's car."